The world is changing at

 The nice lady gladly led Leonard and Stephanie to the door of Theresa

-Vaughn's dressing room, where she stopped in front of it,
+Vaughn's dressing room, then she stopped in front of it, gave it three

 to talk to you.
 Do you have a moment?"
-Len's heart was pounding.
+Len's heart pounded.

 "Yes, send them right in, Beverly," she called back out.
 Len's

-heart began pounding even faster.
-It felt like fireworks were starting
+began pounding even faster.
+It felt like, not sparks, but

 With that, Beverly opened the door with a bright smile and